The Foreigner Tax is Colloquially Called the Gringo Tax in Latin America and Farang Tax in Thailand

-- If you are buying something that is expensive, compare prices among many vendors before buying.
-If you can’t get a good deal, use a local to buy it for you.
-Even if you have to pay commission it will still be worthwhile.
+- If you buy something expensive, compare prices among many vendors before purchasing.
+If you can’t get a good deal, use a local to buy it.
+Even if you have to pay a commission, it will still be worthwhile.

 In India, I found a different variation on the Foreigner tax: rickshaw drivers insisting on taking me to a souvenir shop.
 One time, I refused to go to a souvenir shop, and the driver told me that the store owner would give him a free liter of gas for bringing me into the store.
 If he did not take me to the shop, he would not have enough gas to get me to my destination.
 We decided that I would go to the store, walk around for five minutes, and then he would take me to my destination!

-Why I Favor a More Relaxed Approach to the Foreigner/Gringo Tax
+Good Reasons to Adopt a Relaxed Approach to the Foreigner/Gringo Tax

 I have become more relaxed over time with the Foreigner Tax because:

-- Thirty years ago, a lot of vendors would attempt to charge two to three times what locals would pay.
+- Thirty years ago, many vendors attempted to charge twice as much as locals would pay.
 Sometimes, they asked for even more money than I would have paid in the US.
-They also often provided awful service or insisted on even more payment before finishing the transaction.
+They often provided awful service or insisted on even more payment before finishing the transaction.
 I have not had this happen much lately.
-Generally, I end up paying around 20-40% more than locals in Latin America and 60% more in the Middle East and Asia.
+Generally, I pay around 20-40% more than locals in Latin America and 60% more in the Middle East and Asia.

 Sometimes Paying More as a Foreigner is Justified

 - I feel more empathy for locals than when I was younger.
 It is not easy to live on the wages they receive.
 Many times, they are incredibly skilled, educated, and underemployed.
 I can imagine how I would feel if I had their wages.
-The average Mexican, for example, makes between 20 and 25% for the same work that they would receive in the US.
-The average Indian earns 10 to 15% of the average Americans’ salary.
-Just being able to afford to travel indicates that we have more means than most locals.
+The average Mexican, for example, makes between 20 and 25% for the same work they would receive in the US.
+The average Indian earns 10 to 15% of the average American’s salary.
+Being able to afford to travel indicates that we have more means than most locals.

-- High admission prices for foreigners are often the primary means that the governments have to restore and maintain historical and cultural sites.
+- For foreigners, high admission prices are often the primary means that the governments have to restore and maintain historical and cultural sites.
 In addition, it is subsidies from local’s taxes that usually keep these institutions running.

-- Often the vendors try to provide better service to justify the additional fee and regardless you will pay less than at home.
+- Vendors often try to provide better service to justify the additional fee, and you will pay less than at home.
 Even with the gringo tax, I generally pay around 50% of the US price in Latin America and 30% in Asia.

-Other Reason to Pay More as a Foreigner
+Other Reasons to Pay More as a Foreigner

-- Increasingly, expats and long-term travelers have come to accept the Foreigner Tax as a fact of life.
+- Increasingly, expats and long-term travelers have accepted the Foreigner Tax as a fact of life.

 My Crazy Rickshaw Ride in Mysore, India

-When I visited the Gandhi Museum in Mysore, India, a rickshaw driver asked me if I needed his services for my return to the hotel.
-I told him that I would probably spend a few hours at the museum and, therefore, did not want him to wait.
+When I visited the Gandhi Museum in Mysore, India, a rickshaw driver asked me if I needed his services to return to the hotel.
+I told him I would probably spend a few hours at the museum and did not want him to wait.
 (He probably thought I was brushing him off and would return in an hour or so).
-Three or so hours later, when I left the museum, the same rickshaw driver was waiting for me.
+Three or so hours later, the same rickshaw driver was waiting for me when I left the museum.

 I agreed to use the rickshaw drivers’ service.
 Like most rickshaws, I thought he had a motorized rickshaw, and the ride would cost me around $3.

 Instead, he pedaled me to my hotel on a glorified bike.
-(A motorized rickshaw would have lasted a half an hour ride and been much more comfortable).
+(A motorized rickshaw would have endured a half-hour ride and been much more comfortable).
 I jolted on the potholed cow paths for an hour.

 I offered to pay him the same $3 as a motorized rickshaw.
 I gave him around $8 instead after seeing how tired he looked.
-I later talked to an Indian who told me that he would have paid $1.
+I later talked to an Indian who told me he would have paid $1.
 Yet, I feel better being generous.
-At least, I have a cool story to tell at cocktail parties!
+At least I have an incredible story to tell at cocktail parties!
 He told me that I was his only customer of the day.